Financially savvy Freshers: Tips to help your family budget for university life

 Finding ways to save money

-• Share subscriptions: Suggest they share the costs of popular streaming services like Netflix and Spotify with roommates to save money.
+- Share subscriptions: Suggest they share the costs of things like Netflix, Spotify or Disney+ with housemates to save money.

-• Sell unwanted items: Encourage them to regularly declutter and sell unwanted items in their university neighbourhood.
-It’s a quick, useful, and eco-friendly way to earn extra cash.
+- Sell unwanted items: Encourage them to regularly declutter and sell the things they no longer need.
+It's a quick and eco-friendly way to earn extra cash.

-• Part-time jobs: A part-time role at the university café or a local shop is a great way to source extra funds for those treats and fun nights out with friends.
+- Part-time jobs: A great way to earn some extra funds for treats and fun nights out with friends.

-It’s also important to consider which bank accounts can make the most of a new student’s savings.
-If you’re gifting them money or they receive a maintenance loan, they should look at setting up a savings account in addition to a Student Current Account for their everyday spending.
-By keeping some money aside in an Easy Access account, they can generate interest on this money, while being able to access any funds whenever they need to.
+It’s good to check which bank or building society accounts can make the most of a new student's savings.
+They could look into setting up a savings account, in addition to a student current account.
+This would mean any money they get as a gift or from a loan could be set aside in an Easy Access account.
+This way, they can build a savings pot to earn interest, while still being able to access any funds when they need to.

 Related articles: